stevage/mytardis-app-atom/README.md

     # is significant within a dataset.
 Set to -1 to assume the deepest directory.
     DATAFILE_DIRECTORY_DEPTH = 5

+    USE_MIDDLEWARE_FILTERS = False # Initialise metadata extraction filters?
+Requires settings.py config.
+    HIDE_REPLACED_DATAFILES = True # Mark old versions of updated datafiles as hidden.
+Requires datafile hiding feature in Tardis.

+    # If we can transfer files "locally" (ie, via SMB mount), then replace URL_BASE_TO_REPLACE with LOCAL_SOURCE_PATH
+    # to construct a file path that can be copied from.
+    USE_LOCAL_TRANSFERS = True
+    URL_BASE_TO_REPLACE = "http://dataprovider.example.com/files/"
+    LOCAL_SOURCE_PATH = "/mnt/dataprovider/"

+    HTTP_PROXY = "http://proxy.example.com:8080" # Leave blank for no proxy

 [celerybeat]: http://ask.github.com/celery/userguide/periodic-tasks.html#starting-celerybeat
 [celeryd]: http://ask.github.com/celery/userguide/workers.html#starting-the-workers